Index

 Annual

-precipitation in most of the country ranges from 1,500 to 2,000 millimeters (60 to 79 inches), while it's close to 3,000 mm (118 in) in the northern part of the coast, where Libreville is located.
-In the northern inland areas, near the Equator (see Bitam, Oyem, Makakou), there is also a relatively dry season from December to February, in fact, there are two rainy seasons, from March to May and from September to November, caused by the two zenith passages of the sun (that is, when it shines directly overhead in the sky at mid-day).
+In the northern inland areas, near the Equator (see Bitam, Oyem, Makakou), in addition to the dry season from June to August, there is also a relatively dry season from December to February, so there are two rainy seasons, from March to May and from September to November, caused by the two zenith passages of the sun (that is, when it shines directly overhead in the sky at mid-day).

-Much of Gabon is occupied by forests and mangroves, except the extreme east, which is occupied by the savannah.
+savannah.
 There are several national parks, designed to protect the biodiversity of the region.

 The amount of